bitrise-io/devcenter/_articles/reviews/getting-started-with-reactnative-apps.md

 ## Code signing

-Your React Native app consists of two projects, an Android and an iOS - both must be properly code signed.
-If you click on the `Code Signing` tab of your project's Workflow Editor, iOS and Android code signing fields are displayed in one page for you.
+A React Native app consists of two projects, an Android and an iOS - both must be properly code signed.
+If you click on the `Code Signing` tab of your project's Workflow Editor, all iOS and Android code signing fields are displayed in one page for you.

 Let's see the process step by step!